Research Interests: Logistics systems, inventory management, intermodal transportation.

 Research Interests: Supply chain management, supply chain contracts and incentive mechanisms design, operations management and information technologies, distribution channels, marketing and operations interface.

-Cristian Dezső is an Assistant Professor in the Logistics, Business and Public Policy department at the University of Maryland’s Smith School of Business.
+Cristian Dezső is an Associate Professor in the Logistics, Business and Public Policy department at the University of Maryland’s Smith School of Business.
 He holds a Ph.D. in Economics and International Business from New York University’s Stern School of Business, an M.A. in economics from the Central European University in Budapest, Hungary, and a B.A. in business from the “Babeș-Bolyai” University in Cluj, Romania.
 Prior to joining the Smith School, he was an associate with the economic consulting firm Cornerstone Research in Washington DC.